samchat5/ood-ime/CodeReview.md

 duplication and having to stick to the current implementation pattern, our `Mosaic` command has some duplication too.

+Ultimately, we realized that it wouldn't require much of a refactor to follow a more extensible design, so we made changes to the command design pattern implementation (namely creating a mapping from a command to lambda).
+If we didn't do this, we would have had to copy and paste the code into two new classes for the Mosaic controller, because our updates required using a new `MosaicModel` interface that "decorated" the model implementation.
+Thus, we would have had to change the type of the model, breaking all current implementations that used the previous `RGBModel`.
+With our refactoring, we were able to extend easily off of the previous controller, separate the new mosaic logic from the past implementation, and no implementations would be broken since all new programs that have mosaicking would use the `MosaicModel` interface *with* the `MosaicController`.
+Therefore, no existing code would have to be changed.

 In the model, the only major bug or code issue we had been with the `ImageUtil` class not reading from PPMs properly.
 They get the height and width of the image from the file correctly, but don't read the max-value correctly.
 As a result, the images were all off by 1 channel at every pixel.
 It